What’s the Difference Between a Dietitian and a Nutritionist?

 Even after learning about the similarities and differences between nutritionists and dietitians, it may be challenging to discern which career path is more appropriate for you.
 Whether you’re still in high school or working on your undergraduate degree, you have time to decide.
 It is important however to be mindful and do research on what career path is the best fit for you.
 Changing major especially later in your degree program can cause a delayed graduation and incur additional costs.
 Consider connecting with your school’s career services office and its alumni network.
 You might even be able to discuss your options with graduates who have gone into nutritional science careers.

 Before making your decision, consider which state you may want to practice in.
 Research that state’s regulations regarding nutritionists vs. dietitians.
-Then, consider whether you are interested in pursuing the advanced degree and training required of dietitians or whether you might prefer to become a nutritionist and enter the workforce sooner.
+Then, consider whether you are interested in pursuing the advanced degree in nutrition and dietetics required of dietitians or whether you might prefer to become a nutritionist and enter the workforce sooner.

 Your decision-making process should also consider exactly what kind of work you are interested in.
 For example, to provide medical nutritional therapy to patients with specific conditions, such as eating disorders and diabetes, you would need to become an RD.
 However, if you are primarily interested in providing general nutritional guidance, and the state you wish to practice in doesn’t heavily regulate nutritionists, then becoming a nutritionist may be the right choice for you.